For Dermatologic Use Only -

-Alclometasone dipropionate cream USP, 0.05% and Alclometasone dipropionate ointment USP, 0.05% contain Alclometasone dipropionate USP (7α-chloro-11β,17,21-trihydroxy-16α-methylpregna-1,4-diene-3,20-dione 17,21-dipropionate), a synthetic corticosteroid for topical dermatologic use.
+Alclometasone dipropionate cream USP, 0.05% and Alclometasone dipropionate ointment USP, 0.05% contain Alclometasone dipropionate USP (7α-chloro-11ß,17,21-trihydroxy-16α-methylpregna-1,4-diene-3,20-dione 17,21-dipropionate), a synthetic corticosteroid for topical dermatologic use.
 The corticosteroids constitute a class of primarily synthetic steroids used topically as anti-inflammatory and antipruritic agents.

-Each gram of Alclometasone dipropionate cream contains 0.5 mg of Alclometasone dipropionate in a hydrophilic, emollient cream base of propylene glycol, white petrolatum, cetostearyl alcohol, glyceryl monostearate, PEG 100 stearate, ceteth-20, monobasic sodium phosphate, chlorocresol, phosphoric acid, and purified water.
+Each gram of Alclometasone dipropionate cream USP contains 0.5 mg of Alclometasone dipropionate USP in a hydrophilic, emollient cream base of propylene glycol, white petrolatum, cetearyl alcohol, mono and di-glycerides, PEG 100 stearate, Ceteth-20, monobasic sodium phosphate monohydrate, chlorocresol, phosphoric acid, and purified water.

 Like other topical corticosteroids, Alclometasone dipropionate has anti-inflammatory, antipruritic, and vasoconstrictive properties.
 The mechanism of the anti-inflammatory activity of the topical steroids, in general, is unclear.
 However, corticosteroids are thought to act by the induction of phospholipase A2inhibitory proteins, collectively called lipocortins.
 It is postulated that these proteins control the biosynthesis of potent mediators of inflammation such as prostaglandins and leukotrienes by inhibiting the release of their common precursor, arachidonic acid.
 Arachidonic acid is released from membrane phospholipids by phospholipase A2.

-Pharmacokinetics: The extent of percutaneous absorption of topical corticosteroids is determined by many factors, including the vehicle and the integrity of the epidermal barrier.
+The extent of percutaneous absorption of topical corticosteroids is determined by many factors, including the vehicle and the integrity of the epidermal barrier.
 Occlusive dressings with hydrocortisone for up to 24 hours have not been demonstrated to increase penetration; however, occlusion of hydrocortisone for 96 hours markedly enhances penetration.
 Topical corticosteroids can be absorbed from normal intact skin.
 Inflammation and/or other disease processes in the skin may increase percutaneous absorption.
-A study utilizing a radio labeled Alclometasone dipropionate cream formulation was performed to measure systemic absorption and excretion.
+A study utilizing a radio labeled Alclometasone dipropionate ointment formulation was performed to measure systemic absorption and excretion.
 Results indicated that approximately 3% of the steroid was absorbed during 8 hours of contact with intact skin of normal volunteers.

-Studies performed with Alclometasone dipropionate cream or ointment should be discontinued and appropriate therapy instituted.
+If irritation develops, Alclometasone dipropionate cream or ointment should be discontinued and appropriate therapy instituted.
 Allergic contact dermatitis with corticosteroids is usually diagnosed by observing a failure to heal rather than noting a clinical exacerbation, as with most topical products not containing corticosteroids.
 Such an observation should be corroborated with appropriate diagnostic patch testing.
 If concomitant skin infections are present or develop, an appropriate antifungal or antibacterial agent should be used.
-If a favorable response does not occur promptly, use of Alclometasone dipropionate cream should be discontinued until the infection has been adequately controlled.
+If a favorable response does not occur promptly, use of Alclometasone dipropionate cream or ointment should be discontinued until the infection has been adequately controlled.

 In a transgenic mouse study, chronic use of Alclometasone dipropionate cream led to an increased number of animals with benign neoplasms of the skin at the treatment site (see PRECAUTIONS: Carcinogenesis, Mutagenesis, and Impairment of Fertility).
 The clinical relevance of the findings in animal studies to humans is not clear.

-Information for Patients: Patients using topical corticosteroids should receive the following information and instructions:
+Patients using topical corticosteroids should receive the following information and instructions:

 - This medication is to be used as directed by the physician.
 It is for external use only.
 Avoid contact with the eyes.